LilaShiba/unityProject/README.md

 9. Use PlayerPrefs or persistence to save game elements between scenes.
 10. Include at least two scenes in your game.

+# Giving Your Presentation 🎤🎥

+Giving a polished and engaging presentation can greatly enhance your Unity game demo experience.
+Here are some tips to make your presentation memorable:

+1. Introduce yourself and your project.
+Start by introducing yourself and giving a brief overview of your Unity game's theme, concept, and objectives.
+This will help set the context for your demo. 👋📜

+2. Explain the key game mechanics and Unity features used.
+Briefly explain the key game mechanics and Unity features you've incorporated into your project.
+Discuss how you utilized physics, animations, audio, UI, or any other relevant features to enhance the gameplay experience.
+Provide examples and highlight how these elements contribute to the overall immersion and enjoyment of your game. 🧩🏗

+3. Walk through the main gameplay and showcase key features.
+Demonstrate the main gameplay elements and showcase the key features of your Unity game.
+Run the game live or present pre-recorded demos to illustrate the gameplay flow.
+Explain how different components, scripts, and assets work together to create a cohesive and engaging experience.
+Use clear and concise language to guide your audience through the game's mechanics and progression. 🎬🚀

+4. Highlight any challenges or interesting solutions.
+Share any challenges you encountered during the game development process and explain how you overcame them.
+Discuss any interesting solutions you implemented to address technical, design, or artistic obstacles.
+This demonstrates your problem-solving skills and showcases your ability to navigate the game development process effectively. 🧠💡

+5. Engage your audience.
+Encourage interaction and engagement from your audience during the presentation.
+Allow them to ask questions, provide feedback, or even experience your game firsthand if possible.
+This fosters a more dynamic and interactive presentation experience and helps create a connection between your audience and your game. 💬👥

+6. Conclude with a summary and key takeaways.
+Wrap up your presentation by summarizing the main aspects of your Unity game.
+Emphasize the unique selling points, innovative features, or any notable achievements of your project.
+Share the skills and knowledge you've acquired throughout the development process.
+Express gratitude to your audience for their attention and any feedback they provide. 📝🔑

+7. Prepare for potential questions.
+Anticipate potential questions that your audience may have and prepare concise and informative answers.
+This demonstrates your deep understanding of your Unity game project, the development process, and the Unity engine itself. ❓🤔

+# Requirement Detail

 | Requirements                                                                                  | Description                                                                                                      |
 | --------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------- |
 | Design a terrain game with a story                                                            | Create a game with specific goals and obstacles for players.                                                     |